 - You must identify and sell to new customers

 - You must maximize revenue opportunities from existing customers

 - You must manage your operations effectively to maximize the bottom line

 - You must first consistently meet and then strive to exceed the expectations of your customers

 - You must recruit and retain talented employees

-- Foster a culture of innovation
+- You must foster a culture of innovation and continuous improvement

 I often ask my clients to think of this as their business Grade Point Average (GPA).
 Their goal should be to achieve 4.0 GPA which is the equivalent of an A grade on each item.
-Put another way, the ultimate goal of any business should be to have high quality employees who are focused on providing value-added services to a loyal and growing client base in an efficient and profitable manner.
+Put another way, the ultimate goal of any business should be to have high-quality employees who are focused on providing value-added services to a loyal and growing client base in an efficient and profitable manner.
 Anything else is a distraction.
 And, the workplace is full of distractions.

 Many leaders rationalize that achieving these 6 objectives at a consistently high level is not possible.
-They reference people, financial, operational, technological and market realities as obstacles strewn in their pathway to success.
+They reference people, financial, operational, technological, and market realities as obstacles strewn in their pathway to success.
 While many of these issues may be true (in a relative context), I’ve always been able to identify organizations that figure out a way to succeed despite these very same pressures.
-Why, because they confront their own challenges head on and get back to basic business fundamentals.
+Why, because they confront their own challenges head-on and get back to basic business fundamentals.